lowRISC/opentitan/doc/project/checklist.md

 COI coverage for FPV testbenches has reached 75%.

-### TB_LINT_PASS

-The lint checking flow for the testbench passes cleanly.
-Any waiver files have been reviewed.

 ### PRE_VERIFIED_SUB_MODULES_V2

 Sub-modules that are pre-verified with their own testbenches have already reached V2 or a higher stage.